CloudyKit/srm/README.md

 # srm
-Experimental idea for ORM for GO
+Experimental idea for an ORM for GO